swforrest/counting_waterholes/README.md

 region.
 The counts are recorded and can be analysed or presented later.
 Tools for visualising training and inference data are also available.

-## Why

-Moreton Bay is a complex ecosystem, home to a vast array of marine life, and at the same time being a heavily used and enjoyed swimming, boating, and fishing area for humans.
-Understanding the interactions between human activity and marine life is a crucial aspect in ensuring that the bay can be enjoyed by all for years to come.
-This project is a small part of the much wider [Living and Playing Together Project](https://moretonbayfoundation.org/research/living-and-playing-together).

 ## How

 This project utilises satellite images, and harnesses machine learning